Fathima Ashraf

 Supermemory

 Supermemory is building the memory layer for AI.
-I redesigned five pages of their website — homepage, plugins, Nova, research, and about — and built a design system to bring consistency across the product.
+I redesigned five pages of their website — homepage, plugins, Nova, research, and about.
 Each page had its own audience and a specific job to do.

 Context